Connect with others who understand.

 How Is Hemophilia C Diagnosed?

-Your health care provider can diagnose hemophilia C based on your symptoms, family history, and test results.
+Your healthcare provider can diagnose hemophilia C based on your symptoms, family history, and test results.

 Testing for Hemophilia C